persephone-tools/persephone/README.md

 ## MAM
-A tool for simple development of multilingual acoustic models using end-to-end models.
+A tool for development of CTC-based acoustic models for low-resource scenarios.

 ## Requirements
 * Tensorflow (API v1.0)